Casa Batlló: Initial construction (1877)

-The building that is now Casa Batlló was built in 1877, commissioned by Lluís Sala Sánchez.
-It was a classical building without remarkable characteristics within the eclecticism traditional by the end of the 19th century.
-The building had a basement, a ground floor, four other floors and a garden in the back.
+The building that is now Casa Batlló was built in 1877.
+Commissioned by Lluís Sala Sánchez, it was designed by Emili Sala Cortés, one of Gaudí's professors at Escuela Técnica Superior de Arquitectura de Barcelona.
+Cortés's building was a classical building without remarkable characteristics within the eclecticism traditional in the late 19th century.
+The building had a basement, a ground floor, four other floors, and a garden in the back.